Curriculum Outline

 MUS-302Music Theory III1

-RHE-260Contemp Us Public Address1
+RHE-260Contemp US Public Address1

-RHE-262/GEN-270Rhetoric of Sitcoms1
+RHE-262Rhetoric of Sitcoms1

 RHE-265Rhetoric, Science, & Public Policy1

-RHE-270Special Topics Lit/Fine Arts (Strategic Communication)1
+RHE-270Special Topics Lit/Fine Arts (all topics)1

-RHE-320/CLA-220Classical Rhetoric1
+RHE-320Classical Rhetoric1

 RHE-350Contemp Rhetorical Theory & Criticism1

-RHE-370Special Topics: Lit/Fine Arts (What is Rhetoric?)1
+RHE-370Special Topics: Lit/Fine Arts (all topics)1

 SPA-302Intro to Literature1